 Step #2 Setting Up Your Tools

-For the scribble effect, you’re going to need the brush panel and the paint panel.
+To create the scribble animation effect, you’re going to need the brush panel and the paint panel.
 If you can’t find these, you can turn them on in the window tab.

 In the paint panel, change the duration to “single frame.”
 This makes your drawing last for only one frame.
-Think of it like stop motion, but with drawing.
+It’s sort of like stop-motion, but instead, you’re drawing to create the effect.
 You’re going to have to go frame-by-frame to animate the scribble—so patience is required.
 After your paint panel is set up, simply choose a brush size and color and get to scribbling.

 Step #3 Scribbling